-Objective or ambiguous imagery invites a viewer into the picture because it does not attempt to provide a clear or absolute meaning.
+Subjective or ambiguous imagery invites a viewer into the picture because it does not attempt to provide a clear or absolute meaning.
 This encourages the viewer to engage with the painting on a more personal level and bring their own interpretation and perspective to the work.

 This is not freedom for the painter.
-The unclear or ambiguous imagery can not be implemented at the expense of cohesiveness and coherence in the composition.
+Unclear or ambiguous imagery can not be implemented at the expense of cohesiveness and coherence in the composition.
 The painter’s effort should achieve a balance between ambiguity and clarity, using the former to spark the viewer’s imagination and the latter to provide aesthetic structure.